 The influence of the Federal Reserve's monetary policy on the mortgage market is a matter of interest to the MTA, since variability of mortgage rates can affect the number of real estate transactions and thereby impact receipts from the Mortgage Recording Tax ("MRT") and Urban Tax, two important sources of MTA revenue.
-Mortgage Recording Tax collections for the third quarter of 2019 were higher than the third quarter of 2018 by \$12.0 (10.2%); receipts in the third quarter of 2019 were \$30.2 (30.4%) higher than receipts from the second quarter.
-Despite the overall recovery of MRT receipts that began in 2012 following the financial crisis, average monthly receipts in the third quarter of 2019 remain \$25.6 (40.2%) lower than the monthly average for 2006, just prior to the steep decline in Mortgage Recording Tax revenues.
-MTA's Urban Tax receipts- which are based on commercial real estate transactions and mortgage recording activity within New York City, and can vary significantly from quarter to quarter based on the timing of exceptionally high-priced transactions-were \$19.4 (11.5%) lower in the third quarter of 2019 than receipts for the third quarter of 2018; receipts in the third quarter of 2019 were \$14.3 (10.6%) higher than receipts from the second quarter.
-Average monthly receipts in the third quarter of 2019 were \$16.4 (22.2%) lower than the monthly average for 2007, just prior to the steep decline in Urban Tax revenues following the 2008 financial crisis.
+Real estate transaction activity has also been severely affected by social distancing during the COVID-19 pandemic; it is important to note, however, that March 2020 transaction tax revenues reflect February 2020 activity.
+Mortgage Recording Tax collections for the first quarter of 2019 by \$21.6 (19.1%); receipts in the first quarter of 2020 were \$15.4 (12.9%) higher than receipts from the fourth quarter of 2019.
+Despite the overall recovery of MRT receipts that began in 2012 following the financial crisis, average monthly receipts in the first quarter of 2020 remain \$18.7 (29.3%) lower than the monthly average for 2006, just prior to the steep decline in Mortgage recording Tax revenues.
+MTA's Urban Tax receipts-which are based on commercial real estate transactions and mortgage recording activity within New York City, and can vary significantly from quarter to quarter based on the timing of exceptionally high-priced transactions-were \$74.4 (32.3%) lower in the first quarter of 2020 than receipts for the first quarter of 2019; receipts in the first quarter of 2020 were \$2.6 (1.7%) higher than receipts from the fourth quarter of 2019.
+Average monthly receipts in the first quarter of 2020 were \$2.17 (29.5%) lower than the monthly average for 2007, just prior to the steep decline in Urban Tax revenues following the 2008 financial crisis.